Port: Air pollution

-Ports are also a source of increased air pollution both because of the ships and land transportation at the port.
-Transportation corridors around ports have higher exhaust and emissions and this can have related health effects on the local communities.
+Ports are also a source of increased air pollution as a result of ships and land transportation at the port.
+Transportation corridors around ports have higher exhaust emissions and this can have related health effects on local communities.

 Water quality

 Water quality around ports is often lower because of both direct and indirect pollution from the shipping, and other challenges caused by the port's community, such as trash washing into the ocean.

 Spills, pollution and contamination

 Sewage from ships, and leaks of oil and chemicals from shipping vessels can contaminate local water, and cause other effects like nutrient pollution in the water.

 Climate change and sea level rise

 Ports and their infrastructure are very vulnerable to climate change and sea level rise, because many of them are in low-lying areas designed for status quo water levels.
 Variable weather, coastal erosion, and sea level rise all put pressure on existing infrastructure, resulting in subsidence, coastal flooding and other direct pressures on the port.